Reliable multicast: Systems that support virtual synchrony

-Virtual synchrony was first supported by the Cornell University and was called the "Isis Toolkit".
+Virtual synchrony was first supported by Cornell University and was called the "Isis Toolkit".
 Cornell's most current version, Vsync was released in 2013 under the name Isis2 (the name was changed from Isis2 to Vsync in 2015 in the wake of a terrorist attack in Paris by an extremist organization called ISIS), with periodic updates and revisions since that time.
 The most current stable release is V2.2.2020; it was released on November 14, 2015; the V2.2.2048 release is currently available in Beta form.
 Vsync aims at the massive data centers that support cloud computing.

-Other such systems include the Horus system the Transis system, the Totem system, an IBM system called Phoenix, a distributed security key management system called Rampart, the "Ensemble system", the Quicksilver system, "The OpenAIS project", its derivative the Corosync Cluster Engine and a number of products (including the IBM and Microsoft ones mentioned earlier).
+Other such systems include the Horus system the Transis system, the Totem system, an IBM system called Phoenix, a distributed security key management system called Rampart, the "Ensemble system", the Quicksilver system, "The OpenAIS project", its derivative the Corosync Cluster Engine and several products (including the IBM and Microsoft ones mentioned earlier).